cathmac/Sprott/DATA-5000/Project-proposal.md

 ## 3. Background and Motivation
 The IT Audit team at the publicly-traded company is looking to invest in automated data analytics approaches to streamline their work and focus on higher-value tasks.
 By developing a machine learning model to detect anomalous transaction patterns in corporate credit card data, the team can reduce the time and effort spent on manual review and investigation of potential issues [3], [4].

+## 4. Objectives
+1. Develop a machine learning model that accurately detects anomalous transaction patterns
+2. Create an automated documentation process that meets SOX reporting standards
+3. Provide insights into the most significant variables and relationships in the data
+4. Deploy the model on Amazon SageMaker for integration into the IT Audit team's workflow

+## 5. System Architecture
+The proposed system architecture comprises three main components: data preprocessing, model development, and model deployment.
+The data preprocessing component will handle data cleaning, anonymization, and feature engineering.
+The model development component will involve the implementation and evaluation of various machine learning algorithms.
+The model deployment component will focus on integrating the trained model into the IT Audit team's workflow using Amazon SageMaker.